-The Company has no employment contracts with any Named Executive Officers except as set out below, as at December 31, 2023.
+The Company has no employment contracts with any Named Executive Officers except as set out below, as at December 31, 2024.

-Steven Dean - Chairman and CEO
+Steven Dean - Chair, CEO & Director

-Sirocco Advisory Services Ltd. ("Sirocco"), a company controlled by the Company's Chairman and CEO, Steven Dean, has an agreement (the "Sirocco Agreement") dated September 1, 2019 with the Company, pursuant to which Sirocco provides management and operational consulting services to the Company for a base fee of \$60,417 plus applicable taxes per month.
+Sirocco Advisory Services Ltd. ("Sirocco"), a company controlled by the Company's Executive Chair (and as of December 31, 2024, Chair, CEO & Director) Steven Dean, has an agreement (the "Sirocco Agreement") dated September 1, 2019 with the Company, pursuant to which Sirocco provides management and operational consulting services to the Company for a base fee of \$62,833 plus applicable taxes per month.
 Sirocco may also be paid a discretionary performance bonus of up to 100% of the annual equivalent fee paid in each year based upon meeting key criteria each year, as mutually agreed annually between Mr. Dean, Sirocco and the Compensation Committee.
-The Company may terminate the Sirocco Agreement on three months written notice.
+The Company may terminate the Sirocco Agreement on three months' written notice.
 After providing such notice, the Company may, at its option, discontinue all or any portion of Sirocco's duties, but must continue to pay its current base fee during the notice period, as well as pay a lump sum payment equal to 33 months of the current base fee plus a payment respecting performance bonus for the notice period plus 33 months calculated at target.
-Had the agreement been terminated by the Company on December 31, 2023, based on the foregoing termination provision, Sirocco would have been entitled to be paid approximately \$4,350,000.
+Had the agreement been terminated by the Company on December 31, 2024, based on the foregoing termination provision, Sirocco would have been entitled to be paid approximately \$4,524,000.

 Steven Dean has an agreement to act as officer (the "Dean Officer Agreement") of the Company dated September 1, 2019.
-Under the terms of the Dean Officer Agreement, Mr. Dean is to carry out the offices of Chairman and CEO of the Company which are not required to be performed under the Sirocco Agreement.
-As compensation, the Company has agreed to grant stock options to Mr. Dean from time to time in accordance with the terms of the Stock Option Plan, as well as allowing Mr. Dean to participate in the Company's employee benefit plan.
+Under the terms of the Dean Officer Agreement, Mr. Dean is to carry out the offices of Chair & Director of the Company which are not required to be performed under the Sirocco Agreement.
+As compensation, the Company has agreed to grant share-based awards to Mr. Dean from time to time in accordance with the terms of the Company's incentive compensation plans, as well as allowing Mr. Dean to participate in the Company's employee benefit plan.